kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-mempool.md

 This means that if the memory pool has 9MB of transactions, and you decide that you want to send Bitcoins.
 It will take on average 10 \* 9 = 90 minutes for your transaction to confirm.

 There has been debate on allowing the person who would like to elected to take more than 1MB, so more transactions can be batched.
-Or, to make the transaction data smaller, so more transactions can fit inside of the 1MB.
+Or, to make the transaction data smaller, so more transactions can fit inside of the 1MB. _These topics will be discussed in a later chapter._